olshevski/compose-navigation-reimagined/README.md

 #### NavAction

-There are three default NavAction types: `Pop`, `Replace` and `Navigate` - objects that correspond to `pop…`, `replace…`, `navigate` methods of NavController
+There are four default NavAction types:
+- `Pop`, `Replace` and `Navigate` - objects that correspond to `pop…`, `replace…`, `navigate` methods of NavController
+- `Idle` - the default action of a newly created NavController

-You can also create new action types by extending `NavAction` interface.
-Pass these new types into `setNewBackstackEntries` method of NavController and handle them in AnimatedNavHostTransitionSpec.
+You can also create a new action type by extending abstract `NavAction` class.
+Pass this new type into `setNewBackstackEntries` method of NavController and handle it in AnimatedNavHostTransitionSpec.

+The last action can be also accessed through `action` property of NavBackstack.

 #### DialogNavHost